On the Ramanujan conjecture for automorphic forms over function fields I. Geometry

 By proper base change, the stalk of $K_{\weights}$ at $( (\alpha_1,t_1),(\alpha_2,t_2) )$ is the cohomology with compact supports of the fiber of $\Delta^\weights$ over $(\alpha_1,t_1),(\alpha_2,t_2)$ with coefficients in $IC_{\Hecke{G(D)}} \boxtimes \mathcal L$.
 This fiber consists of isomorphisms $\varphi: \alpha_1 \to \alpha_2$ away from the support of $\weights$, satisfying local conditions at points in the support of $\weights$, such that $t_2 \circ \varphi|_D \circ t_1 \in H$.

 Let $\beta$ be a reduction of $\alpha_1$ to a very unstable $P$-bundle.
-By Lemma \ref{section-semisimple}, there is a section over $\Res_k^D (\cN_\beta|D) \times X$ of $\cN_\beta$, and therefore a section of the automorphism group of $\alpha_1$, that restricted to $D$ is the canonical section.
+By Lemma \ref{section-semisimple}, there is a section over $\Res_k^D (\cN_\beta|D) \times X$ of $\cN_\beta$, and therefore a section $s$ of the automorphism group of $\alpha_1$, that restricted to $D$ is the canonical section.
 Let $S$ be the subgroup of $\sigma \in \Res_k^D (\cN_\beta|D) \times X$ such that $ t_1^{-1} \circ \sigma \circ t_1 \in H$.
 Then $S$ acts on this fiber by sending $\varphi$ to $\varphi \circ s(\sigma)$, which satisfies by assumption.
 This action preserves $IC_{{\Hecke{G(D)}}}$, because it is canonical, but acts on $\mathcal L$ by tensoring with $\mathcal L( t_1^{-1} \sigma t_1)$.
 Hence the action of the automorphism on the cohomology is by tensoring with $\mathcal L( t_1^{-1} \sigma t_1)$, which is nontrivial by the geometrically supercuspidal assumption, so the cohomology is equal to itself tensored with a nontrivial local system, hence the cohomology vanishes, as desired.\end{proof}